This page explains how to manage permissions in Yesplan.

 Permissions for Locations§

-Permissions for locations are managed under system settings, under the “Resources” tab, by the “Locations” section.
-Then you open the location inspector by clicking on the name of the location.
-You can manage permissions on the “Permissions” tab of this inspector.
+Manage the permissions of locations in “System Settings” > “Resources” > “Locations”.
+You then open the location’s inspector by clicking “Inspect” in the “Edit” column.
+You can manage permissions in the “Permissions” tab of this inspector.
 Managing the permissions for a location is similar to managing element permissions, with the exception that a location has a user group as an owner rather than a user.
 This makes it easier to link locations to certain user groups.

-Please note that you can also open the location inspector from the event calendar by clicking on the name of the location (in the header of the column).
+You can also open the location inspector from the event calendar by clicking the name of the location (in the header of the column).

 Permissions for Placeholders§

-Placeholders do not have an owner and can be read and booked by every Yesplan user.
-Only administrators can change the placeholder.
+Placeholders don’t have an owner and can be read and booked by every user.
+Only administrators can create, edit and delete placeholders.

-Please note that you can also open the placeholder inspector from an event inspector if it has a booking for that placeholder.
-Open the booking inspector for that placeholder first (by clicking on the name), then open the placeholder inspector (by clicking on the button at the bottom of the booking inspector).
+You can also open the placeholder inspector from an event inspector if it has a booking for that placeholder.
+Open the booking inspector for that placeholder first (by clicking its name), then open the placeholder inspector (by clicking the button at the bottom of the booking inspector).